nnn

 6) Buffalo Chicken Dip

-This dip makes me think of that reliable friend that always shows up early and offers to help cleaning up.
-Shredded chicken, hot sauce, cream cheese, and a little tang: done.
-For a milder heat level, request most milder wing sauces with extra hot sauces on the side.
-Pair with celery for added crunch, and with crackers for scooping.
+This dip is like that reliable friend who always shows up on time and helps out with the cleanup.
+Shredded chicken, hot sauce, cream cheese and a hint of tang: done.
+If you want to achieve a milder heat level, order the majority of milder wing sauces and request extra hot sauces on the side.
+You can also pair with crackers for scooping and celery for a little extra crunch.

 7) Spinach Artichoke Dip